GeorgiaCharalampous/SpiceMate/README.md

 cmake ..
 make
 //Run executable
+cd demo
 ./DemoDriver
 ```
-# Documentation
+# Documentation <a name="doc" />
-For full documentation of the classes used for this device you can access our online document ->
+For fully annotated and easier to read documentation you can find our online document here -> https://georgiacharalampous.github.io/SpiceMate/annotated.html

 # Media Engagement <a name="media" />
 ## Social Media Channels: <a name="channels" />